-What Should You Consider When Choosing a Queue Management System?
+What Should You Consider When Choosing an Online Queue Management System?

 Some of the other factors that you should consider include:

-- Scalability: When your customer demands expand or your business needs increase, will the system handle it, or will you have to get another one?
+- Scalability: As your customer demands expand or your business needs increase, will the system handle it or will you have to get another one?
 Go for a queuing system that has the ability to grow with your business needs!

 - Integration: businesses often use multiple solutions at the same time.
 It’s critical that the system integrates with your digital and physical channels to streamline customer experience throughout the touchpoints, reduce your costs and the employees’ learning curve.

-- Omnichannel solutions: choose a queue management system that can cater to the diverse needs of your customers.
+- Omnichannel solutions: choose an online queue management system that can cater to the diverse needs of your customers.
 For instance, there are customers that prefer booking appointments at the physical location, while there are others that find online booking more convenient.
 Don’t lock any of them out!